Backyard BBQ All The Buzz? Repel Uninvited Insects With These Natural Tips.

-You’ve planned a backyard barbeque to kick off the weekend with enough food to feed an army.
+You’ve planned a backyard barbecue to kick off the weekend with enough food to feed an army.
 You just didn’t realize you were going to be feeding an army of ants until they came marching in, ruining your summer fun.
+Prevent pests naturally at your backyard parties.

 Flies, mosquitoes, wasps, ants, and even rodents can leave their mark on the memories you are making.
 Certain foods are sure to attract unwanted pests, but we’ve got a few tips and tricks to help you keep the bugs at bay.